VEuPathDB/packer-ebrc/centos-7/README.md

 #### x86_64-virtualbox-puppet.json

-Adds Puppet to the `x86_64-virtualbox-base` OVF from the previous step.
+Adds Puppet to the OVF from `x86_64-virtualbox-base.json` of the previous step.
 Creates
-`builds/centos-7-64-puppet-virtualbox/centos-7-64-puppet-virtualbox.ovf`.
+`builds/virtualbox/centos-7-64-puppet/centos-7-64-puppet.ovf`.
 Password for `root` account is `ebrc`.

 ```bash